 A Professional Employer Organization (PEO) can make your company more attractive to younger workers while saving you money.
 PEO companies handle all your payroll and human resources needs.
 They can offer your company the lowest rates on workers' compensation insurance that are available on the market.
 They also administer your business' employee benefits, so with PEO support, you can offer better health care for less.

 In addition, with a PEO provider's Human Resources expertise, you'll have the up to date knowledge you need to retain great workers of all ages.
-Call Employee Leasing Quotes to find out more about how a PEO company can help your business stay relevant.
+Call ELQ or fill out our online quote form to find out more about how a PEO company can help your business stay relevant.
 We're a Better Business Bureau A+ rated business, and we only work with ethical, carefully vetted PEO providers.